SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 **Destination** parameter, unless the **RawDestination** parameter is used.
 This allows multiple distributions to be imported using a single command.

+This cmdlet can be used to import distributions to a new location, or with VHD files it can also register them using the VHD file in the supplied location using the **InPlace** parameter.

 This cmdlet wraps the functionality of `wsl.exe --import`.

 ## EXAMPLES